SiliconLabs/wisun-br-linux/tools/fuzz/README.md

-# Fuzzing the Wi-SUN Linux Border Router
+# Wi-SUN Linux Border Router debug and fuzzing

 This tool is designed to fuzz the `wsbrd` daemon.
 To do so an additional program `wsbrd-fuzz` is compiled, which wraps `wsbrd` and provides